NSO-developer/nso-gitbook/alu-isam/README-ned-settings.md

       Configure the time in seconds the NED will wait between each connect retry.
 Default 1s.

+    - connection character-set <string> (default UTF-8)

+      Character set to use for telnet session.

+    - connection ssh client <enum>

+      Configure the SSH client to use.
+Relevant only when using the NED with NSO 5.6 or later.

+      ganymed  - The legacy SSH client.
+Used on all older versions of NSO.

+      sshj     - The new SSH client with support for the latest crypto features.
+This is the default when using the NED on NSO 5.6 or later.

+    - connection ssh host-key known-hosts-file <string>

+      Path to openssh formatted 'known_hosts' file containing valid host keys.

+    - connection ssh host-key public-key-file <string>

+      Path to openssh formatted public (.pub) host key file.

+    - connection ssh auth-key private-key-file <string>

+      Path to openssh formatted private key file.

+    - connection ssh keep-alive-interval <seconds> (default 0)

+      Configure SSH client keep alive interval in seconds, default 0 (i.e. no keep-alive).
+The keep-alive is implemented in the client by sending an ssh 'ignore' message on the given interval.

 # 10. ned-settings alu-isam logger
 ----------------------------------